arangodb/arangodb/README_maintainers.md

 ### Startup

-We now have a startup rc file: `~/.arangod.rc`.
+Arangod has a startup rc file: `~/.arangod.rc`.
 It's evaled as JavaScript.
 A sample version to help working with the arangod rescue console may look like that:

     ENABLE_NATIVE_BACKTRACES(true);